Small permutation classes: The Growth Rates Below

-The smallest of these that is greater than $2$, $\nu\approx 2.06599$, occurs when $(k,\ell)=(1,1)$ in family (V).
-Furthermore, the growth rates of type (V) accumulate at growth rates of type (VI) which themselves accumulate at $\kappa$, so $\kappa$ is the smallest accumulation point of accumulation points of growth rates of permutation classes. \end{theorem} \begin{proof} By Theorem~\ref{gr-atomic-grid-irreducible} it suffices to consider sum closed classes, so suppose that $\C$ is a sum closed class with $\gr(\C)<\kappa$.
+The smallest of these growth rates that is greater than $2$, $\nu\approx 2.06599$, occurs when $k=\ell=1$ in family (III).
+Furthermore, the growth rates of type (III) accumulate at growth rates of type (IV) which themselves accumulate at $\kappa$, so $\kappa$ is the smallest accumulation point of accumulation points of growth rates of permutation classes.

+\begin{proof} By Theorem~\ref{gr-atomic-grid-irreducible} it suffices to consider small monotone grid classes (which have integral growth rates by Proposition~\ref{prop-gr-mono-vector}) and (by symmetry) sum complete classes, so suppose that $\C$ is a sum complete class.
 Let $s_n$ denote the number of sum indecomposable permutations of length $n\ge 1$ contained in $\C$, so the generating function for $\C$ is $1/(1-\sum s_nx^n)$ by Proposition~\ref{enum-oplus-completion}.
-Let us say that the sequence $(s_n)$ is {\it large\/} if it leads to a growth rate at least $\kappa$ and {\it small\/} otherwise.
-We also write $(s_n')\ge (s_n)$ if $s_n'\ge s_n$ for all $n\ge 1$; note that if $(s_n)$ is large and $(s_n')\ge (s_n)$ then $(s_n')$ must also be large.
+We say that the sequence $(s_n)$ is {\it small\/} if it leads to a growth rate less than $\kappa$ and {\it large\/} otherwise.
+We also write $(s_n)\le (t_n)$ if $s_n\le t_n$ for all $n\ge 1$; note that if $(s_n)$ is large and $(s_n)\le (t_n)$ then $(t_n)$ is also large.

-We begin by establishing several large sequences.
-As the calculations are similar in each case, we will give the details in only one, showing that the sequence